worktheclock/replit.github.io/tutorials/36-physics-playground-with-kaboom.md

 }
 ```

-`checkCollisionLine()` tests whether an object with a given tag intersects with a line.
+The `checkCollisionLine()` function tests whether an object with a given tag intersects with a line.
 We do this by [getting all objects with the tag](https://kaboomjs.com/#get) and testing each one until we find a collision.
 The [`some()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/some) method will stop executing after a single `true` is returned, so this isn't quite as inefficient as it could be, but it's still probably not the optimal way to do this.
 Nonetheless, it should work fine while our game is relatively small.

 To use this function, find the `if (isMouseDown("right"))` in your `onUpdate("movable")` event callback and make the modifications shown: